tjsinghlab/ipsc_qc/src/basic_pipeline/README.md

 ### Tools

-The pipeline depends on the following command-line tools:
+The pipeline depends on the following command line tools:

 - `bowtie2`
 - `samtools`